From the Corner of His Eye: Bartholomew Lampion

 Bartholomew Lampion (known as "Barty" to his mother and her friends) was born to Agnes and Joey Lampion, but Joey died in a car accident on the way to the hospital to take Agnes in for labor.
 Barty was exceptionally smart as a baby.
 He learned to talk and walk exceptionally early and taught himself to read at the age of two.
 He also started advanced mathematics a little later.
 Throughout the book he is known as a "child prodigy."
 One day, Barty and his mother go to his father's grave when it is raining.
 Agnes gets soaked in the weather, but not a single drop touched Barty, as he says, "I ran where the rain wasn't."

 Barty, when reading at the age of three, starts to complain about wavy lines in the pages of his book.
-A doctor informs Barty and his mother that he has a rare cancer that would spread to his brain if his eyes weren't removed.
+A doctor informs Barty and his mother that he has a rare cancer that would spread to his brain if his eyes were not removed.
 Barty's eyes are then surgically removed, but later in the book he gets to see again.
-When he is thirteen, Barty says that he sees where he wasn't blind.
+When he is thirteen, Barty says that he sees where he was not blind.
 His daughter, Mary, eventually permanently restores his sight.